Locations:

 Friedreich’s Ataxia (FA)

-Friedreich’s ataxia (FA) is a rare inherited condition that damages your nervous system, which causes muscle weakness, balance issues and sensory deficits that worsen over time.
+Friedreich’s ataxia (FA) is a rare inherited condition that damages your nervous system.
+It causes muscle weakness, balance issues and sensory deficits that worsen over time.
 Symptoms most often begin in childhood but can also begin in adulthood.
 There currently isn’t a cure for FA, but treatment involves managing symptoms and complications of the condition.

 Overview

-Friedreich’s ataxia (also called FA or FDRA) is a rare genetic condition that causes progressive nervous system damage and movement issues.
-It usually begins in childhood and leads to impaired muscle coordination (ataxia) that becomes worse over time.
-It’s a degenerative disease.
+Friedreich’s ataxia (FA or FDRA) is a rare genetic condition that causes progressive nervous system damage and movement issues.
+It usually begins in childhood and leads to impaired muscle coordination (ataxia) that worsens over time.

 Advertisement